IMDTEI/Tup-Spy/README.md

 3. Interface do Usuário: Melhore a interface do usuário usando Material Design.

-4. Segurança: Revise as regras de segurança do Firebase e implemente autenticação.
+4. Segurança: Revisarei as regras de segurança do Firebase e implementarei autenticações.

-8. Conclusão

-Com essas etapas, você terá um aplicativo Android integrado com funcionalidades de chat, backup de dados e monitoramento.
-O projeto pode ser expandido com novas funcionalidades à medida que avança no desenvolvimento.

-Caso precise de mais ajuda ou detalhes específicos sobre alguma funcionalidade, estou à disposição!

 ---